stalniy/casl/README.md

   createdAt: Date
 }))

-// by default if asks for `read` rules
+// by default it asks for `read` rules
 // returns mongoose Query, so you can chain it with other conditions Post.accessibleBy(ability).where({ createdAt: { $gt: Date.now() - 24 * 3600 } })